mvenera/manual_testing_project/readme.md

 #### 1.1.3 Exit criteria defined

-* maximum 15 unresolved bugs with high priority
+* maximum 15 unresolved bugs
 * all tests have been executed
 * all resolved bugs have been re-tested and approved by the QA team
 * deadline was reached